datastaxdevs/workshop-nosqlbench/README.md

 <details><summary>Show me the command breakdown</summary>

-Note that some of the parameters (e.g. `keyspace` are workload-specific)
+Note that some of the parameters (e.g. `keyspace`) are workload-specific.

 | command                   | meaning                                      |
 |---------------------------|----------------------------------------------|